kamathe/kamathe.github.io/posts/introduction.md

 - Linux Malware Analysis
 - Reverse Engineering

-Reverse Engineering is a broad field which requires a lot of knowledge above diverse areas.
+Reverse Engineering is a broad field which requires a lot of knowledge about diverse areas.
  Since the platform of choice for us is Linux we will name tools specific to Linux.

 - OS Internals - Linux, kernel, libc